CapedCrusader03/opencv-projects/README.md

 15) PltThreshold : All the threshold operations done in SimpleThreshold are displayed in a single frame using matplotlib.

 16) MorphologicalOperations : Some morphological operations like erosion, dilation, opening, closing, top hat are done.
 These morphological transformations are helpful in removing noise from the input images.
 All the operations are shown in a single frame usin matplotlib library.

+17) SmoothingAndBlurring : Used 2D covolutions, Average blurring and Gaussian blurring to blur and smoothen the image.